 and overprediction (Figure 8).
 Broadly, measured u velocities exceed modeled u velocities, although this varies with Re, and changes with distance downstream and vertically throughout the flow depth.
-The mean average difference across the six measured profiles increases from -0.002 m s^{-1} at Re = 65,000, to 0.025 m s-1 at Re = 110,000, indicating a slight under-prediction of u velocity by the model at higher Re.
-Proximal to the plant (0.25-0.3125 X/l) the magnitude of differences are largest, but generally remain <0.10 m s-1.
+The mean average difference across the six measured profiles increases from $-0.002 \, \mathrm{m \ s^{-1}}$ at Re = 65,000, to $0.025 \, \mathrm{m \ s^{-1}}$ at Re = 110,000, indicating a slight under-prediction of u velocity by the model at higher Re.
+Proximal to the plant (0.25-0.3125 X/I) the magnitude of differences are largest, but generally remain $<0.10 \, \mathrm{m \ s^{-1}}$.
 Further downstream as flow recovers, the magnitude of this velocity difference becomes smaller.
-Over the vertical extent, measured u velocities tend to be greater than modeled u velocities in the range 0-0.3 Z/h, suggestive of model under-prediction in the subcanopy region.
+Over the vertical extent, measured u velocities tend to be greater than modeled u velocities in the range $0-0.3 \, Z/I$, suggestive of model under-prediction in the subcanopy region.
 This effect is most prominent closest to the plant, before flow recovers.
-This model under-prediction is noted in the plant wake region.
+This model under-prediction in the subcanopy region is present for the entire Re range.
+Above this zone, model overprediction is noted in the plant wake region.
 These differences between the measured and stressed modeled velocities, and specifically their vertical dependence, explain the systematic variation shown in Figure 6.
 The structural difference is caused by the transition from zones of model under-prediction in the subcanopy region, to zones of model overprediction in the wake region.
 This is attributed to an under-representation of the plant blockage in the model, meaning that the plant representations are more porous than the plant in the flume.
 This could be caused by not representing the spanwise deformation of the plant during reconfiguration, which would likely further reduce the porosity of the plant, and is a limitation of the current approach applied here.
 This would help account for the limited ability to capture the magnitude of velocity peaks in the subcanopy region, and overprediction of velocity in the wake region, whereby penetration of flow through the interior of the plant is responsible for modifying the velocity immediately behind the plant blockage (Figures 7 and 8).
 If the plant porosity was further reduced, the magnitude of subcanopy flow would increase, with reduced velocity expected in the wake region.